openfisca/openfisca.org/CONTRIBUTING.md

 #### Disused reuses

-If the reuse become disused, it should still be referenced for historical purposes.
+If a reuse becomes disused, it should still be referenced for historical purposes.
 This is done by adding the date at which it became disused in an `until` entry.

 ```yml
 until: 2022-12-31  # optional, YYYY-MM-DD format